kael-shipman/migrate-me/README.md

 Once each script finishes successfully, a file named after the script is stored in `$CONFIG_DIR/done/$PROFILE/`.
 On future runs, only scripts that are not recorded in this way will run, allowing the migration to pick up where it left off in case of errors.

+You can also force individual scripts to run on demand by passing them directly to the command.
+Script names should be relative to the profile directory, meaning they should _include_ the profile name in them.
+(This is because each script is executed in isolation in the context of its profile, so each script needs to indicate which profile it's associated with.)

+For example, suppose your profile directory is `~/migrate-me`, you have a profile called `home-pc` and in it a script called `05-user-setup.sh`.
+You can run `05-user-setup.sh` by calling `migrate-me.sh -p ~/migrate-me home-pc/05-user-setup.sh`.
+This will execute `05-user-setup.sh` in isolation, calling `*-prelims.sh` before, `*-cleanup.sh` after, and any `before` and `after` hooks set up for this script in the hooks directory.

 ## Installation

 To install, simply download the [migrate-me.sh](https://github.com/kael-shipman/migrate-me/raw/master/migrate-me.sh) file and place it in your `PATH`.